boozinka/kb_network_automation/README.md

 - [ ] VII.
 Netmiko Misc Topics

+### Exercises:

 1. Use the extended 'ping' command and Netmiko on the 'cisco4' router.
 This should prompt you for additional information as follows:

        cisco4#ping
        Protocol [ip]:
        Target IP address: 8.8.8.8
        Repeat count [5]:
        Datagram size [100]:
        Timeout in seconds [2]:
        Extended commands [n]:
        Sweep range of sizes [n]:
        Type escape sequence to abort.
        Sending 5, 100-byte ICMP Echos to 8.8.8.8, timeout is 2 seconds:
        !!!!!
        Success rate is 100 percent (5/5), round-trip min/avg/max = 1/1/4 ms

     a.
 Use send_command_timing() to handle the additional prompting from this 'ping' command.
 Specify a target IP address of '8.8.8.8'

     b.
 Use send_command() and the expect_string argument to handle the additional prompting.
 Once again specify a target IP address of '8.8.8.8'.

 2. Create a Netmiko connection to the 'nxos2' device using a global_delay_factor of 2.
 Execute 'show lldp neighbors detail' and print the returned output to standard output.
 Execute 'show lldp neighbors detail' a second time using send_command() with a delay_factor of 8.
 Print the output of this command to standard output.
 Use the Python datetime library to record the execution time of both of these commands.
 Print these execution times to standard output.

 3. On your AWS lab server, look at the ntc-templates index file (at ~/ntc-templates/templates/index).
 Look at some of the commands available for cisco_ios (you can use 'cat ~/ntc-templates/templates/index | grep cisco_ios' to see this).
 Also look at some of the abbreviated forms of Cisco IOS commands that are supported in the index file.

    Create a script using Netmiko that executes 'show version' and 'show lldp neighbors' against the Cisco4 device with use_textfsm=True.

    What is the outermost data structure that is returned from 'show lldp neighbors' (dictionary, list, string, something else)?
 The Cisco4 device should only have one LLDP entry (the HPE switch that this router connects to).
 From this LLDP data, print out the remote device's interface.
 In other words, print out the port number on the HPE switch that Cisco4 connects into.

 4. Use Netmiko and the send_config_set() method to configure the following on the Cisco3 router.

        ip name-server 1.1.1.1
        ip name-server 1.0.0.1
        ip domain-lookup

    Experiment with fast_cli=True to see how long the script takes to execute (with and without this option enabled).

    Verify DNS lookups on the router are now working by executing 'ping google.com'.
 Verify from this that you receive a ping response back.

 5. On both the NXOS1 and NXOS2 switches configure five VLANs including VLAN names (just pick 5 VLAN numbers between 100 - 999).
 Use Netmiko's send_config_from_file() method to accomplish this.
 Also use Netmiko's save_config() method to save the changes to the startup-config.